 - 蟲神 (Chuushin) - God of insects

-- 月影 (Tsukikage) - Lunar Shadow
+- 月影 (Tsukikage) - Lunar shadow

-- 骸王 (Jay) - King of Remains
+- 骸王 (Gaio) - King of the remains

 - 鬼才 (Kisai) - Demonic genius

-- 冥府 (Meifu) - Dark Underworld
+- 冥府 (Meifu) - Dark underworld

 These are Japanese male names with dark or obscure meanings.
 Keep in mind that these names may be unusual and may not be widely used in Japan.
 However, they can be interesting if you are looking for darker themed names.